aleksejst/RepData_PeerAssessment1/PA1_template.md

 AggrData1 <- aggregate(steps ~ date, sum, data=data)
 AggrData2 <- aggregate(steps ~ interval, mean, data=data)
 ```
+NOTE: aggregate() ignores NAs (it has na.rm=TRUE default) so the the end result here is the same as if aggregation was performed on the dataset that was subjected to na.omit() first.

 Lastly, lattice package is loaded (package is installed if necessary)